CateGitau/categitau.github.io/_pages/projects.md

 </td>
 <td markdown="1">
 **[Twitter Sentiment Analysis using Streamlit](https://github.com/CateGitau/NLP_Projects/tree/master/twitter_sentiment)**
-- Details of the project:<br/>
- - This is a work-in progress sentiment analysis app that's built using [Streamlit](https://www.streamlit.io/)
+- This is a work-in progress sentiment analysis app that's built using [Streamlit](https://www.streamlit.io/).
+The purpose of this app is to be able to get sentiments of tweets that are from twitter.
+- Improvements:
+    - getting average sentiment of tweets from a page or specific hashtags

 </td>
 </tr>
 </table>